 The current season includes performances of the Elgar Cello Concerto and the Brahms Double Concerto (with Emma Lisney, violin), the premiere of several new compositions for chamber ensemble, and concerts at Temple Music Foundation, West Road Concert Hall in Cambridge, St George’s Bristol, the Purcell Room, and St John’s Smith Square.

 Joy conducts Seraphin Chamber Orchestra, which she co-founded with her violinist sister Emma at King’s College Cambridge in 2017.
 The orchestra has received critical acclaim for its recent performances of Mahler’s Ninth Symphony, Busoni’s rarely-performed Piano Concerto (with Karl Lutchmayer) and Rachmaninoff’s Symphonic Dances.

 Clara Rodriguez – concert pianist

 Venezuelan pianist Clara Rodriguez is one of the most distinguished of the present generation of international artists.
 Her concert programmes imaginatively contrast traditional classical music with the output of South American composers.

 Karl Lutchmayer – concert pianist

 Karl Lutchmayer is equally renowned as a concert pianist and a lecturer.
 A Steinway Artist, Karl performs across the globe, and has worked with conductors including Lorin Maazel and Sir Andrew Davis, and performed at all the major London concert halls.
-He has broadcast on BBC Radio 3, All India Radio and Classic FM, and is a regular chamber performer.
 A passionate advocate of contemporary music, Karl has also given over 90 world premieres and had many works written especially for him.